MO-Movia/interview-project/README.md

 Run `npm start` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Project Requirements
+- Fork repository
+- You have 3 days to complete
+- Create PR when complete

 ## UI
 - Create a login page component.